Chris Leighfield,

 Chris fitted the engine he had built for Geoff into this frame, this then left him with the engine for,"Vibsa Number Three".

-Chris felt just well enough to set his sites to build the last bike, and finished it just before Christmas 2010.
+Chris felt just well enough to set his sight to build the last bike, and finished it just before Christmas 2010.

 "Vibsa "Three",